7 Books Like My Year Of Rest And Relaxation

 7. Girl, Interrupted

-This is the 1993 memoir from Susanna Kaysen, and it got turned into a movie with Angelina Jolie and Renaldo Rider.
+This is Susanna Kaysen’s 1993 memoir, which turned into a movie with Angelina Jolie and Renaldo Rider.
 Also, it’s a memoir of her going into a mental institution and her whole experience going into it.

 There was a realism to it beyond that in the surrounding cast of characters.
-All had the same predicament that their minds wouldn’t do what they wanted.
+All had the same predicament: their minds wouldn’t do what they wanted.
 So, there’s that benefit of being inside this place that they also dread.
 It reminds me a lot of My Year Of Rest And Relaxation.
-So pick this book if you want to get a similar theme and character.
+So, pick this book to get a similar theme and character.

 Girl, Interrupted